Foot Pain

 It’s not unusual for feet to ache after a hard day’s work or when you’ve done more physical activity than usual.
 You might also get sore feet from wearing ill-fitting shoes or footwear that isn’t right for the kind of activity you’re undertaking, but these everyday issues normally resolve themselves after a night’s rest.

 On the other hand, if you have pain in your feet or symptoms that don’t disappear after a rest, there may be another reason behind it.
 In that case, you need to seek medical advice to find the root cause and address the problem.
-Dr. House specializes in diagnosing and treating foot and ankle pain.
+Our surgeons specialize in diagnosing and treating foot and ankle pain.

 What might be causing pain in my feet?